bensutherland/nano2geno/README.md

 # nano2geno
 SNP genotyping and stock ID from nanopore data after concatenation of amplicon libraries
-C: Benjamin Sutherland and Christoph Deeg
+C: Ben J. G. Sutherland and Christoph Deeg

 Currently in **Development mode only**
 Disclaimer: This is pipeline comes as is, with no guarantees.
-At the moment it is purely for the author's use to explore the suitability of in field SNP genotypin
+At the moment it is purely for the authors' use to explore the suitability of in-field SNP genotyping

-#### Requirementsg and stock ID using the nanopore plattform.
+#### Requirements and stock ID using the nanopore platform.
 Minknow: Data collection and basecalling (alternatively use Albacore to create fastq files from fast5)
 Porechop https://github.com/rrwick/Porechop
 minimap2